iaacornus/capstone/README.md

+![](https://api.codiga.io/project/33619/score/svg)

 # Capstone

-![](https://api.codiga.io/project/33619/score/svg)

-Main branch of the project.
+This is program, with experimental and some untested parts, starting from commit by iaacornus: 7d8829659ae63ca88bca17d200d3fc3cfff327de, for example of implementation and use of the project of Group 5 for fulfillment in subject, Capstone.

 # Install

-## Advanced install

-Refer to [install](INSTALL.md) for instructions on how to install the program.
+Refer to [install](INSTALL.md) for more detailed instructions on how to install the program.

 ## Simple install